blbadger/blbadger.github.io/mandelbrot-set.md

 		a_array[divergent_array] = 0
 ```

 The colors are accurate now!
-The above code (with slightly larger x and y ranges) yeilds
+The above code (with slightly larger x and y ranges) yields

 ![mandelbrot_set]({{https://blbadger.github.io}}fractals/mandelbrot_corrected.png)